 About the Book

-The book social technologies in business can help you to decide how you want to use these technologies in organizations.
-Like Isabel I believe very much in the power of social technologies to change and improve organizations, enhance collaboration, improve agility.
-I also believe that using social technologies is beneficiary for the person, the employer and the corporate brand of organisations.
+The book social technologies in a business can help you to decide how you want to use these technologies in organizations.
+Like Isabel, I believe very much in the power of social technologies to change and improve organizations, enhance collaboration, improve agility.
+I also believe that using social technologies is beneficial for the person, the employer, and the corporate brand of organizations.